teakaka/aws-helloworld/ReadMe.md

     --backup-retention-period 3 \
     --profile admin
 ```
+Make sure you have set the security group for the instance you just created.
+Go to AWS RDS > Instances, select the link under "Security groups".
+Select "Inbound" tab, if the rules do not allow your access.
+Please click "Edit".
+Delete previous rules.
+Click "Add Rule", set Type to "All traffic", set Source to "Anywhere".
+Click Save.

 You can use any SQL client to verify the database is successfully created.
 The jdbc connection url will be similar to this: jdbc:mysql://MySQLDBInstanceName.XXXXXXXX.us-east-1.rds.amazonaws.com/customer

 ### Create customer Table in DB